dini-ag-kim/avram/specification.md

 ## Validation rules

-Avram schemas can be used to validate [records] based on **validation rules** specfied in this section (marked in bold and numbered from 1 to 20).
-Rule 1 to 16 refer to validation of individual records, fields, and subfields.
-Rule 17 to 19 ([counting](#counting)) refer to validation of sets of records.
-Rule 20 can refer to both.
+Avram schemas can be used to validate [records] based on **validation rules** specfied in this section (marked in bold and numbered from 1 to 21).
+Rule 1 to 17 refer to validation of individual records, fields, and subfields.
+Rule 18 to 20 ([counting](#counting)) refer to validation of sets of records.
+Rule 21 can refer to both.

-An Avram validator MAY limit validation to selected [format families](#record).
 An Avram validator MAY choose to support only a limited set of validation rules, it SHOULD allow to enable and disable selected rules and it MAY disable selected rules by default.
+It is RECOMMENDED to disable counting rules (18 to 20) and external rules (21) by default.
 Support and selection of validation rules MUST be documented.

+An Avram validator MAY limit validation to selected [format families](#record).

 1. **invalidRecord**: A set of records is valid against a schema, if all of its records pass [record validation] against the field schedule of the schema.